 Of course, for the poor, things were different.
 Their houses were often small and crowded and their furniture was basic.
 They could not afford luxuries like silver but some ordinary people had pewter, which was sometimes called poor man’s silver.

 On the frontier in the 18th-century life was very rough and people often lived in log cabins.

 Food and Drink in Colonial America

 Beer and cider were common.
 For the wealthy wine and brandy were imported.
 For ordinary people, rum became a popular drink in the late 17th century.
-In the 18th century, tea became popular.
+In the 18th century people drank both tea and coffee.
+But drinking tea was seen as unpatriotic after the Boston Tea Party of 1773.
 People also drank chocolate.
 The first chocolate factory in America opened in 1765 in Massachusetts.

 In the 18th-century grains like rye, wheat, and barley were grown.
 Colonists also grew vegetables like onions, turnips, parsnips, and carrots.
 In the 18th century, they grew potatoes.
 If meat was available stew was a popular meal.
 People in 18th century America also ate ice cream.

 In the 18th-century men wore breeches and stockings.
 They also wore waistcoats and frock coats.
 They wore linen shirts.
 Both men and women wore wigs and for men three-cornered hats were popular.
 Men wore buckled shoes.

 Women wore stays (a bodice with strips of whalebone) and hooped petticoats under their dresses.
 However, in the 18th-century women did not wear panties.
 Fashionable women carried folding fans.

 Fashion was very important for the wealthy but poor people’s clothes changed very little.

 Work in Colonial America